 "My dad said he would disown me if I were to go to church," she explains.
 So she kept her faith a secret.
 She sneaked out of the house for three years in order to attend church while her mom worked and her dad and brother slept.

 When Keiko enrolled at the Tsuda School of Business, the young college student met some friendly Americans.
-In Japan for the summer, they said they were with an organization called Campus Crusade for Christ and needed a translator.
+In Japan for the summer, they said they were with an organization called Cru and needed a translator.
 So Keiko, who had begun learning English from watching Sesame Street, helped out.

 The Americans explained how Keiko could be filled with the Holy Spirit and experience the fullness of the Christian life.
 "I had never heard that before," she says.
 At that point, she surrendered complete control of her life to Jesus.

-Those students from Campus Crusade also encouraged the college student to talk to her dad rather than continue covertly attending church.
+Those students from Cru also encouraged the college student to talk to her dad rather than continue covertly attending church.

 History stood against her.
 In the 16th century, Jesuit priests converted one third of Japan's population to Christianity.
 The government felt threatened and instituted a punishment for becoming a follower of Christ: death -- not just to the Christian, but to the entire family of a convert.
 Though that was hundreds of years ago, the stigma remained.